 This chapter is only relevant for the following countries: AE, AU, CN, FR, SA.

-In addition, the employee is national of another country than the country where the company is located.
+For the above mentioned countries, the chapter is relevant only for employees, who are nationals of another country than the country where the company is located.
 This means:

 If country of company is AE, this chapter is valid only for employees with nationality other than Emirati.